matthiasn/meins/README.md

 This will download dependencies, both Clojure and **[npm](https://www.npmjs.com/)**, and then run tests, build, and package the entire application for the platform you are running on.
 This will take The backend of the application is a standalone uberjar that runs with a packaged custom Java runtime that is generated when building meins using **[jlink](https://openjdk.java.net/jeps/282)**.
 The resulting runtime is only a fraction of the size of a JDK.
 Packaging the runtime is more reliable than trying to rely on a recent JRE on a non-developer machine.
 This packaging mechanism is provided by [Project Jigsaw](https://openjdk.java.net/projects/jigsaw/quick-start),

+## Icons

+Convert using electron-icon-generator, then copy to `build/` and rename.

+    $ npm install -g electron-icon-generator
+    $ electron-icon-generator ~/Downloads/Logo_meins_RZ.png

 ## Development

 For development, you need to install the JavaScript dependencies: